scipdatabase/Prediction_model/README.md

 3. In the dropdown that appears, select "Download ZIP".
 4. Save the ZIP file to your computer and extract the contents.

-This will download the entire repository as a ZIP file, the folder can then unzipped, to extract and run the code.
+This will download the entire repository as a ZIP file; the folder can then be unzipped to extract and run the code.
 ### Examples
 Your data looks like this
 | TREATMENT |Temprature | Drought | Plant |